gridsome/gridsome.org/docs/taxonomies.md

 }
 ```

-The `belongsTo.edges` field are always a union field type which can be any node type.
+The `belongsTo.edges` field is always a union field type which can be any node type.